 The Great Ethiopian Run

-Now into its seventeenth year, Africa’s biggest annual mass-participation event must be experienced to be appreciated!
-Whether it takes you 33 minutes to sprint round behind the elites or 2 hours to walk round, dancing and stopping for draught beer on the way, you are one of 37,000 happy revellers redefining the streets of Addis Ababa on the most exciting day of the year.
+Now in its eighteenth year, Africa’s biggest annual mass-participation event must be experienced to be appreciated!
+Whether it takes you 33 minutes to sprint round behind the elites or 2 hours to walk round, dancing and stopping for draught beer on the way, you are one of 44,000 happy revellers redefining the streets of Addis Ababa on the most exciting day of the year.
 The Great Ethiopian 10k is a truly epic experience, year after year.

 NOT YOUR AVERAGE 10K!